AdrienHorgnies/pdf-to-png/README.md

 # pdf-to-png
-Converts a PDF file to a PNF file.
+Converts a PDF file to a PNG file.